datavillage-me/dv-documentation/docs/user-manual/collaboration-space-owner/intro.md

 - **Getting Started**
   Follow the **workflow** describe above.
-  In each page you'll have a **example section** following this real-wrold use case.
+  In each page you'll have a **example section** following this real-world use case.

 Follow the subsequent guides in this documentation for detailed instructions on each of these steps.
 This structured approach will help you create and manage an efficient, fraud-fighting collaboration space.